Redistricting St. Pete

 The Mayor’s Report

-The process begins with the Mayor submitting a redistricting report to City Council outlining how new U.S. Census data affects current City Council Districts.
+The process begins with the Mayor's submission of a redistricting report to City Council outlining how new U.S. Census data affects current City Council Districts.
 According to the City Charter, City Council districts must:

 - be formed in compact, continuous territory